ucb-ee290c/ucb-ee290c.github.io/tutorials/chipyard/deprecated/gdb_and_rocketchip.md

 nav_exclude: true
 ---

+# RocketChip and Debugging with GDB

-This is an excerpt from https://github.com/chipsalliance/rocket-chip/blob/v1.6/README.md
+This is an archived excerpt from: https://github.com/chipsalliance/rocket-chip/blob/v1.6/README.md

 ## <a name="how"></a> How should I use the Rocket chip generator?